LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Define rules for detecting unwanted conditions while training
     * A debug job is run for each rule you configure
     * Logs & fires a CloudWatch event when the rule is hit
+  * SageMaker Debugger Insights Dashboard
   * Integrates with SM studio via SM Studio Debugger Dashboards
+  * Built-in actions to receive notifications or stop training
+    * Stop Training(), Email), or SMS()
+    * In response to Debugger Rules in SM studio integration
+    * Sends notifications via SNS
   * Auto-generated training reports
   * Able to provide suggestions  through interactive visualizations  for viewing and analysis to identify the root cause(s) collected from metrics and vectors to train lighter, more efficient (eg: less neuron[s] layer[s]) and additionally cheaper model(s)
   * Real time monitoring: debug and profile data while training is ongoing to find issues early, stop training, fix issue(s), and accelerate prototyping to save time and money